With Coach Kelvin, Online Running Coach for We Run and the We Run Virtual Running Club, and 1:1 Running Coach for Leeds and surrounding areas

 What Do We Mean By Knee Drive?

 Your knee drive starts as a response to your foot hitting the floor – the more power your foot puts through the floor, the higher your knee will want to rise up (remember “each action has an equal and opposite reaction” from this blog post on arm drive in running).
 The hip then carries this momentum forwards by driving the knee forwards.
-It’s important to focus on driving the knee forwards, rather than upwards, as that’s the direction you want to go.

 Why Is Knee Drive Important For Runners?